Find out how much you can afford today

 • The mortgage lender will review all the information you have provided and carry out a credit check.
 The lender may ask you to provide additional information.

-However, delays could be caused if the lender is particularly busy or if you haven’t submitted the right paperwork.
-It can also take longer to get a mortgage offer if you’re self-employed or have a poor credit score.
+Delays could be caused if the lender is particularly busy or if you haven’t submitted the right paperwork.
+It can also take longer to get a mortgage offer for other reasons, including if you’re self-employed or have a poor credit score.

 What happens next if your application is successful